China–Ethiopia relations: History

 It is not precisely known when China and Ethiopia first made direct contact.
 The sinologist A. Hermann believed that a live rhinoceros that arrived at the court of the Chinese Emperor Ping from the country of the "Agazi" or "Agazin" between AD 1 and 6 came from the Horn of Africa.
 Ethiopian expert Richard Pankhurst is certain that by the Tang dynasty (618–907) "the Chinese were certainly acquainted with the Horn of Africa."
-From that period onwards, China traded with not only Ethiopia and the Horn, but with the peoples of the Eastern African coast, obtaining elephants' tusks, rhinoceros horns, pearls, the musk of the civet cat, ambergis, and slaves.
+From that period onwards, China traded with not only Ethiopia and the Horn, but with the peoples of the Eastern African coast, obtaining elephants' tusks, rhinoceros horns, pearls, the musk of the civet cat, ambergris, and slaves.
 Starting in the Yuan dynasty the Chinese began to increasingly trade directly with Africans, which is attested not only in contemporary documents, but from archeological finds of Chinese coins and porcelain.

 Despite this early commercial contact, neither side showed much interest in diplomatic activity with one another until the twentieth century.
 China was one of only five governments which refused to recognize Italy's conquest of Ethiopia.
 Relations were poor during the Haile Selassie era, when Ethiopia was allied with the western powers in the Cold War.
 During the Korean War, Ethiopia's Kagnew Battalion under the United Nations Command fought the PRC's People's Volunteer Army at the Battle of Pork Chop Hill.
 PRC support with arms and military training for the Eritrean Liberation Front also contributed to tension between the countries.

 Establishment of diplomatic relations

 The two countries established diplomatic relations on 24 November 1970 when the People's Republic of China under Chairman of the Chinese Communist Party Mao Zedong agreed to recognize Eritrea as Ethiopian, in exchange for Haile Selassie's recognition of Taiwan (controlled by the Republic of China) as Chinese, although Ethiopia was among the signatories of the Treaty of San Francisco in 1951.

-In 1971, Ethiopia voted in favour to change the representation of a China by admitting the Beijing government expelling the unlawful representatives based in Taipei.
+In 1971, Ethiopia voted to admit representatives from the Beijing government and expel those representing the government in Taipei.
 Relations improved for a short period after the Ethiopian revolution of 1974, but became strained as the Ethiopian military junta developed increasingly close ties with the Soviet Union.
 After the Ethiopian People's Revolutionary Democratic Front took power in 1991, relations have steadily improved, with increasing diplomatic contacts and growing trade and Chinese investment in the Ethiopian economy.

 As a part of China's diplomacy, the Chinese Communist Party (CCP) conducted significant party-to-party relations with the Ethiopian People's Revolutionary Democratic Front (EPRDF).
 The EPRDF's disintegration in 2019 disrupted China's knowledge and understanding of the domestic situation in Ethiopia.
 Although the CCP has also conducted party-to-party relations with the Prosperity Party, as of 2023 it has yet to reach the same level of relations it had with the EPRDF and the Tigray People's Liberation Front.